Skip to content

 Got a question about providing work experience for your mentee?
 We’re here to help!

-What kind of work placements can mentors provide?
+What kind of work experiences can mentors provide for their mentees?

-Placements can be online, on-site, or hybrid (a mixture of the two).
-Freelancers, sole-traders and organisations can offer online placements.
-Only organisations with an office/site can offer on-site or hybrid placements.
+These experiences can be online, on-site, or hybrid (a mixture of the two).

 Paying expenses and wages